grisov/quickDictionary/readme.md

 * if the clipboard is empty or its content is not text data - the add-on notifies the user and does not take further action.

 ## Add-on control mode
-For quick access to the most used functions of the add-on, there are three keyboard shortcuts:
-* Press NVDA+E twice to get a dictionary entry for the selected word or phrase.
-* NVDA+Ctrl+E - to swap the source and target languages and get a translation for the new combination.
-* NVDA+Alt+E - to open the add-on settings dialog.

-To access all other features of the add-on, you need to switch to add-on control mode, you can do this by pressing NVDA+E once.
+To access all the features of the add-on, you need to switch to add-on control mode, you can do this by pressing NVDA+Y once.
 You will hear a short low beep and will be able to use the other commands described below.
 When you press a key that is not used in the application, you will hear another signal notifying you of an erroneous command and the application control mode will be automatically turned off.

 ## Announcement of the selected pair of languages when working with the dictionary
 To determine the current source language and destination language, follow these steps:
-1. Enable add-on control mode with NVDA+E.
+1. Enable add-on control mode with NVDA+Y.
 2. Press A to listen to which languages are selected to retrieve data from the dictionary.

 ## Swap source and target languages
 This can be done quickly as follows:
 1. Select the word or phrase that interests you.
-2. Press NVDA+Ctrl+E.
+2. Enable add-on control mode with NVDA+Y and than press S.
 You will hear a message that the languages have been swapped and the available information from the dictionary.

-The same can be done using the add-on control mode:
-1. Select the word or phrase that interests you.
-2. Enable add-on control mode with NVDA+E and than press S.

 Note: Each time you swap languages, the add-on checks to see if a new pair of languages is available for translation in the remote dictionary.
 If there is no such language combination, you will hear a warning.

 ## Display a dictionary article in a separate browseable window
 An article from the dictionary can also be displayed in a separate window as a formatted web page:
 1. Select a word or phrase.
-2. Enable add-on control mode - NVDA+E.
+2. Enable add-on control mode - NVDA+Y.
 3. Press W.

 Note: In this window, you can use standard commands to navigate web page elements.
 To close the window just press Escape or Alt+F4.

 ## Copy the results of the last request to the clipboard
 This can be done by following the steps below:
-1. Enable add-on control mode - NVDA+E.
+1. Enable add-on control mode - NVDA+Y.
 2. Press C.
 You will then hear a message that the data has been successfully copied and the dictionary entry itself.